"VIRUS ALERT FROM Windows" removal instructions

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

 Some more examples of similar scams are "Windows Firewall Has Blocked Some Features Of This Program", "Error # 0x80092ee9" and "System Warning Alert".
-Scammers behind them attempt to generate revenue by offering users paid fake technical support.
-Although, in some cases scammers try to trick users into giving them a remote access to their computers.
-In one way or another, by trusting such scams users may suffer monetary loss, become victims of identity theft, get their computers infected with malware and/or other issues.
-If such pages get opened by a browser often, then it is very likely it has some PUA installed on it.
+The scammers behind them generate revenue by offering paid fake technical support.
+In some cases, the criminals try to trick people into giving them remote access to computers.
+By trusting these scams, users can suffer monetary loss, become victims of identity theft, have their computers infected with malware, and experience other issues.
+If such web pages are opened often, it is very likely that the browser has PUAs installed.

 How did potentially unwanted applications install on my computer?

-Typically, potentially unwanted applications are distributed by including them in download and/or installation setups of other programs.
+Typically, potentially unwanted applications are distributed by including them into the download/installation set-ups of other programs.
 This distribution method is known as "bundling".
-PUAs are included setups as additional offers, such offers can be are mentioned in and can be declined through their "Custom", "Advanced", or other settings.
-When users download and/or install programs without changing the aforementioned settings, they agree with offers to download and/or install additionally included apps as well.
-In some cases unwanted downloads and/or installations can be caused through deceptive advertisements that are designed to execute certain scripts.
-However, those ads can cause that only if users click them.
+PUAs are included as 'additional offers' and are generally listed in "Custom", "Advanced" or other settings.
+When users download and install their programs without checking and changing the aforementioned settings, they agree by default with offers to download and install additionally-included apps.
+In some cases, unwanted downloads and installations are caused through deceptive advertisements that, when clicked, execute certain scripts.

-It is recommended not to use questionable websites, Peer-to-Peer networks (like torrent clients, eMule), third party downloaders, installers and other similar, etc., to download or install programs, files.
+Do not use dubious websites, Peer-to-Peer networks (torrent clients, eMule), third party downloaders, installers or other similar methods to download or install programs/files.
 Software and files should be downloaded only from official websites and through direct download links.
-If a download or installation setup includes "Custom", "Advanced" and other settings, then they should not be checked for offers to download and/or install various PUAs.
-Those offers can and should be declined before completing download and/or installation processes.
-Furthermore, it is not recommended to click intrusive ads, especially if such appear on shady, questionable pages.
-Such ads may be capable of running scripts that would download and/or install unwanted apps.
-If some unwanted, suspicious apps (extensions, plug-ins or add-ons) are already installed on a browser, then it is recommended to uninstall them as soon as possible.
-The same should be done with programs of this kind that are installed on the operating system.
+Check all "Custom", "Advanced" and other settings, and decline offers to download or install PUAs before completing the process.
+Do not click intrusive ads, especially if they appear on dubious web pages.
+These might be capable of running scripts to download and install unwanted apps.
+Remove any unwanted, suspicious apps (extensions, plug-ins, add-ons) already installed on the browser immediately.
+The same should be applied to programs of this kind that are installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Appearance of the "VIRUS ALERT FROM Windows" scam page (GIF):